m0hammadAdel/Elzero-python_assignments/2-week_assignments/README.md

 # Week 2 Assignments
-in this week the main study plan was for more understanding  strings.
+in this week the main study plan was for more understanding  strings.\

 -Indexing And Slicing.

 -Important String Methods.

 -String Formatting.

 ### Important String Methods:
 -len(): returns the sum of characters of the string "or elements of a list".

--strep(): trim white spaces at the start and the end of a string (second argument could take a special string or any string to delete).
+-strip(): trim white spaces at the start and the end of a string (second argument could take a special string or any string to delete).

--rstrep(): does the exact same function as strep() but only at the start of the sting.
+-rstrip(): does the exact same function as strep() but only at the start of the sting.

--lstrep(): does the exact same function as strep() but only at the end of the string.
+-lstrip(): does the exact same function as strep() but only at the end of the string.

 -title(): replace every first character of a word or a character after a number with a capital letter.